Our Computing Curriculum

 At Key Stage 4, students can choose to continue onto Computer Science GCSE or Digital IT BTEC.

-At Key Stage 5 we offer two Level 3 Pathways: Computer Science A Level and from 2022, Digital T Levels, where students train to be: Software Developers; Network Engineers and
+At Key Stage 5 we offer two Level 3 Pathways: Computer Science A Level and from 2022, Digital T Levels, where students train to be: Software Developers and Digital Support Technicians.

 Digital Technology Learning Journey